alexlop29/learning-go/ch4/Notes.md

 > By default, cases in switch statements in Go don’t fall through.

 > In Go, an empty case means nothing happens.

+> Even though you don’t need to put a break statement at the end of each case clause, you can use them when you want to exit early from a case.
+However, the need for a break statement might indicate that you are doing something too complicated.
+Consider refactoring your code to remove it.